 “But then having to tell Freddie that he also had cancer was another heart-breaking moment in my life that haunts me to this day.
 But the oncologist told me that if you’re going to get leukaemia, the type Fred’s got, is the best one to get.
 The success rate is over 90% for his age.
 It has been rough for many months, but he will be OK.”

-Co-founder of Molly Ollys and Molly’s mum, Rachel Ollerenshaw said: “Jamie and the boys are just amazing.
+Charity founder, Rachel said: “Jamie and the boys are just amazing.
 We have been truly inspired by their strength and bravery and we are very grateful to Jamie for raising funds for us by running the half marathon.
 Each wish we donate to a child costs around £500, so the money Jamie has raised will pay for 7 wishes for 7 children facing unimaginable health challenges, and it will help to put smiles on their faces – just like the ones on Fred and Noah’s faces after WWE!

 “Jamie attracted lots of attention and awareness for Molly Ollys by sporting the suit.
 We thought he was crazy to wear it, but we applaud his stamina and determination and the money will make a very real difference to very poorly children.”

-Jamie again: “It’s been a horrible year, but Fred is on the final block of treatment which should finish towards the end of April.
+Jamie again: “It’s been a horrible year, but Fred is on the final block of treatment.
 Once this block is done, he’ll be able to have his lines out and will be in maintenance, where everything calms down a little and the treatment is not so intense.
 He will still have treatment for the next 2+ years, but it won’t be as regular as it has been up until now.”